Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 * Developers who are writing an app that inherently requires an Internet connection
 * People who want to know the difference between C and JS apps, or just want to get started with an overview of the Pebble.js API.

-I am not a master developer or anything like that.
+I am not a Pebble.js master developer.
 At the time of this writing, I have written one Pebble.js app and published it on the app store.
-I just want to share my experience to make it easy for other beginners and perhaps clear out a few things that I had to dig around to learn.
+I just want to share my experience to make it easy for other beginners and perhaps clear out a few things that I had to dig around and learn.

+This article is intended to be a deeper overview of Pebble.js and meant to complement the information in the [official tutorial](http://developer.getpebble.com/getting-started/pebble-js-tutorial/part1/) with a detailed explanation of actual code from an actual app available on the store.

 >Note: I assume prior programming knowledge, especially in JavaScript.
+Specifically, make sure you understand callback functions.

 ## Who Should Use Pebble.js